diogomaul/my-website/content/posts/personal-website/index.md

    | In the Build Details section | select Hugo from the Build Presets drop-down and keep the default value |

 Again, something like this:

 {{< img src="/posts/personal-website/git-hub-deploy.png" >}}

 ###### Review and create
 * Select the Review + Create button to verify the details are all correct.
 * Select Create to start the creation of the App Service Static Web App and provision a GitHub Actions for deployment.
 * Once the deployment completes click, Go to resource.
 * On the resource screen, click the URL link to open your deployed application.

+{{< img src="/posts/personal-website/go-to-your-site.png" >}}

 You may need to wait a minute or two for the GitHub Actions to complete.

 Sources:
 https://chocolatey.org/install#individual /n